Event-Driven Investing: A Comprehensive Guide

 Merger Arbitrage or Risk Arbitrage

-Merger or risk arbitrage involves buying the stock of a target company involved in a merger or acquisition.
-The investor profits from the difference between the current stock price and the price offered by the acquiring company.
+Investors profit from the difference between the current stock price and the higher acquisition price offered by the acquiring company.

 Distressed Securities